performant-software/dm-2/README.md

 Digital Mappa v2.0 (DM2 for short) is a freely available online environment for creating projects out of digital images and texts.
 The premise of DM2 is simple and powerful: if you have a collection of digital images and/or texts, you should be able to produce an online resource that links together specific moments on these images and texts together, annotate these moments as much as you want, collaborate with others on this work, have the content you produce be searchable, and publish this work to others or the public as you wish.
 And you should be able to do this with little technical expertise.

 DM2 was developed under the direction of Martin Foys and his team at the University of Wisconsin-Madison and Dot Porter at the Schoenberg Institute for Manuscript Studies.
 Funding was provided through a grant from the National Endowment for the Humanities and through funding from UW Madison.
-Performant Software Solutions LLC (www.performantsoftware.com) performed the software developmemt, with Andy Stuhl and Nick Laiacona being the primary contributors to the 2.0 release.
+Performant Software Solutions LLC (www.performantsoftware.com) performed the software development, with Andy Stuhl and Nick Laiacona being the primary contributors to the 2.0 release.

 DM2 design was inspired by the DM project (https://github.com/performant-software/DM) developed originally at Drew University by Martin Foys and others.